-There are fourteen main locations across Europe that can be considered offshore jurisdictions.
+There are thirteen main locations across Europe that can be considered offshore jurisdictions.

-They range in suitability for various different types of offshore business: from banking to saving, from company formation to investment related business for example.
+They range in suitability for various different types of offshore business: from banking to saving and investing abroad, from company formation to investment-related business.

 Banks in Andorra also offer a wide range of professional, discreet and confidential services with banking secrecy being upheld by law.
 Local Andorran companies can be established for local trade, asset and investment holding as well as cross-border commerce.

 A member of the EU, the island of Cyprus is located in the Mediterranean.
-The island is divided, and this report focuses only on the southern two thirds of the island that are under Greek Cypriot control.
+The island is divided, and this report focuses only on the southern two-thirds of the island that is under Greek Cypriot control.

-Cyprus benefits from a number of key advantages such as the fact that it levies relatively low rates of taxation on companies and retired expatriate residents, it also has double taxation agreements in place with over 40 nations, making it a key centre for holding and investment companies aimed at emerging markets.
+Cyprus benefits from a number of key advantages, such as the fact that it levies relatively low rates of taxation on companies and retired expatriate residents, it also has double taxation agreements in place with over 40 nations, making it a key center for holding and investment companies aimed at emerging markets.

 Located north of Germany, Denmark is a member of the EU and an unusual nation to see listed as an offshore jurisdiction!
-It is not a low tax country if you reside there or operate a business in Denmark, however it has legislation in place that can make it a favourable centre for those with Danish holding companies.
+It is not a low-tax country if you reside there or operate a business in Denmark.
+However, it has legislation in place that can make it a favorable center for those with Danish holding companies.

 Because of tax rules established in the late 1990s and the Kingdom’s long list of international double taxation treaties, many businesses are now benefitting from the fact that you can escape taxation on dividend income by having a Danish holding company.

-However, this nation has a relatively new corporation tax system that was brought in to comply with harmonisation requirements of the legal provisions within the EU.
-So nowadays the income of a corporation is taxed at a lower rate and the dividends received by the shareholder are also taxed at a lower rate without any tax credits.
+However, this nation has a relatively new corporation tax system that was brought in to comply with harmonization requirements of the legal provisions within the EU.
+So, nowadays, the income of a corporation is taxed at a lower rate, and the dividends received by the shareholder are also taxed at a lower rate without any tax credits.

 The legislation leaves dividend income within a holding structure tax-free.
-Only the revenues and earnings of the basic company will be taxed as usual, while all dividends paid to the shareholding companies are thankfully no longer taxed!
-The use of, or necessity for a German company and the way in which one can be used to offset or reduce or negate taxation will depend on many factors such as where the holding company or individual are based though.
+Only the revenues and earnings of the basic company will be taxed as usual, while all dividends paid to the shareholding companies are thankfully no longer taxed.

-Gibraltar, a self-governing British overseas territory located on the southern end of the Iberian Peninsula and Europe at the entrance of the Mediterranean overlooking the Strait of Gibraltar, is quite famous as an offshore jurisdiction in Europe – although its tax efficient offerings have been sadly seriously eroded in recent years due to pressure from the EU on all offshore centres.
+It is quite famous as an offshore jurisdiction in Europe, although its tax-efficient offerings have been sadly seriously eroded in recent years due to pressure from the EU on all offshore centers.

-Guernsey has Europe’s largest captive insurance sector, it has strong banking, investment fund and trust sectors, and it has excellent advisory and financial infrastructure.
-What’s more, the Channel Islands’ Stock Exchange is based in Guernsey, proving that it is a well-respected financial centre.
+Guernsey has Europe’s largest captive insurance sector, it has strong banking, investment fund, and trust sectors, and it has excellent advisory and financial infrastructure.
+What’s more, the Channel Islands Stock Exchange is based in Guernsey, proving that it is a well-respected financial center.

 Few people outside the financial services sector are aware of how significant an offshore jurisdiction Ireland has become.
 Yet this EU member state manages to successfully combine low corporation tax rates and tax efficiency with full member status!